MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vnet-to-onprem.md

 3. Select **OK**.

-4. Configure the Public IP for the Fortgate NVA:
+4. Configure the Public IP for the Fortigate NVA:

     ![](./media/azure-stack-network-howto-vnet-to-onprem/image8.png)